 Mozart leaves behind an incredible legacy that helped define the classical period.
 His achievements in symphony, string ensemble, opera, and concerto show a vast range of expression that makes his music universally accessible — even to this day.
 His influence crosses countless genres, and there’s no question that he’s one of the greatest musicians to ever live.

 At Encore Tours, we believe in celebrating our musical history and paying homage to the musicians that helped define an era.
-That's why we're proud to offer a performance tour dedicated to the life of Mozart, Haydn, and Antonin Dvořák.
-Our trips are fully customizable, but this itinerary includes stops in Salzburg, Vienna, and Prague.
+That’s why we’re proud to offer a performance tour dedicated to the life of Mozart, as well as other influential composers like Haydn and Dvořák.
+Our trips are fully customizable, but this sample itinerary includes stops in Salzburg, Vienna, and Prague.
 Highlights include:

 - Visiting Mozart’s birthplace